 The overall direct synthesis reaction produce dimethyl ether by reaction

 The two first scientists Franz Fischer and Hans Tropsch discovered the process for producing organic compounds from carbon monoxide and hydrogen gas.
 By their theory, most of the modern petrochemical industries produce dimethyl ether type liquid chemical products from gaseous raw materials.
 Due to their successful experiments even solid mass contain hydrocarbons compounds are gasified and converted to required liquid products.
-Praffins and olefins are the two main chemical entities produced by their proposed reaction mechanism.
+Paraffins and olefins are the two main chemical entities produced by their proposed reaction mechanism.
 By-product like aldehydes, ketones and carboxylic acids are produced due to the complex polymerization reaction.